 WHAT PARTS ARE REQUIRED TO INSTALL ON A 03-07 TRUCK?

 Although this intake is more of a "bolt-on" for 03-07 models compared to earlier trucks, some modifications will still need to be made to adapt the intake.
 This intake utilizes a 4-bolt 90mm throttle body.
 You will either need to utilize a 3-bolt to 4-bolt throttle body adapter to retain your OEM throttle body or purchase an aftermarket, LS2, LS3, or 2008+ Silverado DBW style throttle body.
 We have several DBW throttle body options that will fit the TBSS intakes available found here.
-If you change to one of the throttle bodies listed, your truck will require an X-Link throttle signal converter to operate with your OEM TAC system.
-We currently do not stock the Torque Rush Performance (TRP) X-Link, but recommend Scoggin-Dickey for the best pricing and availability.
+If you change to one of the throttle bodies listed, your truck will require an X-Link throttle signal converter to operate with your OEM TAC system (found here).
 This intake does not have the hose barb for your PCV fresh air side, so you will need to plumb your PCV fresh air side into your air intake somewhere before the throttle body.
 If your truck currently has EGR, it will need to be deleted (this intake has no EGR provisions).
 See above for EVAP modifications.
 If your truck does not currently use EV6 style injectors, adapters will be required (found here).

 WHAT IS THE DIFFERENCE BETWEEN THE L92 AND TBSS INTAKE?